Zhongwei1986/JS-the-good-parts/README.md

 # JS-the-good-parts
-learning NOTES and DEMOS for 《Javascript : The Good Parts》
+NOTES and DEMOS for 《Javascript : The Good Parts》